A Deep Ensemble-based Wireless Receiver Architecture for Mitigating Adversarial Attacks in Automatic Modulation

-As shown in Figs. \ref{fgsm_l2} - \ref{bim_l2_ds2}, the potency of adversarial attacks are mitigated when they are transferred onto architectures differing from the ones used to craft the attacks.
-Each classifier that experiences a transferred attack has a higher accuracy than the target model for all PNRs.
+In Figs. \ref{bim_l2} - \ref{fgsm_l2_ds2}, we demonstrate the ability of our wireless receiver to withstand the effects of transferable adversarial interference in architecture uncertainty environments under the FGSM and BIM attacks for Dataset A and Dataset B. From these figures, we see that the potency of adversarial attacks are mitigated when they are transferred onto architectures differing from the ones used to craft the attacks.
+In particular, each classifier that experiences a transferred attack has a higher accuracy than the target model for all PNRs.
 Furthermore, in each case, we find particular classifiers that almost entirely withstand the effects of the additive interference.
-Specifically, in Figs. \ref{fgsm_l2} and \ref{bim_l2}, for both the FGSM and BIM attacks instantiated on the FCNN, CNN, and RNN, the CRNN experiences nearly no degradation in the imperceptible PNR region, and similarly, the RNN reduces the effects of the CRNN instantiated attacks across nearly the entire considered PNR range against each considered attack.
-For Dataset B in Figs. \ref{fgsm_l2_ds2} and \ref{bim_l2_ds2}, we observe the same general trends, except the attacks are less effective overall, and thus, there is less variation in transferrability between architectures. \emph{This indicates that black box adversarial attacks instantiated on AMC models are not directly transferable between the deep learning classification architectures considered in our wireless receiver}.
+Specifically, in Fig. \ref{bim_l2}, the CRNN experiences nearly no degradation in the imperceptible PNR region for BIM attacks instantiated on the FCNN, CNN, and RNN, and similarly, the RNN reduces the effects of the CRNN instantiated attacks across nearly the entire considered PNR range.
+For Dataset B in Fig. \ref{fgsm_l2_ds2}, we observe the same general trends on the FGSM perturbation, except the attacks are less effective overall (due to the lower potency of the FGSM attack compared to the BIM attack), and thus, there is less variation in transferrability between architectures. \emph{This indicates that black box adversarial attacks instantiated on AMC models are not directly transferable between the deep learning classification architectures considered in our wireless receiver}.